cpuhurtz/linux-tool-dump/README.md

 - [REDPHOSPHOR](./REDPHOSPHOR/README.md) is ...

 - [RETROSAMURAI](./RETROSAMURAI/README.md) is an implant designed to intercept outbound application traffic and stain valid sessions with identifiable exfil data.
+Developed by yours truly.
     * Doing this in usermode is possible through `iptables` NFQUEUE or REDIRECT; traffic is proxy'd to `mitmproxy` or a program handling NFQueue structs.
     * Second part of RETROSAMURAI are the ALLEYWAYs: sensors placed on hosts within the same transmission/broadcast domain that would be able to detect the stain(s).
     * ALLEYWAY sensors handle bundling & exfil back to C2.